haleyelder/100daysofcodev3/log.md

 start date: December 1, 2019; prospective end date: ~~March 10, 2020~~ June 5, 2020

+66: May 2
+ - today: more progress from the site, some is review which is nice, definitely a good template for future use on watchlist
+    - 1.5 hour
+    - tags: javascript

 65: May 1
  - today: slowly going through previous day fullstack open...
     - 1 hour